lydell/elm-safe-virtual-dom/README.md

 (Hand-waving away that the `a` and `b` type variables aren’t declared.)

-A first important thing to realize is that `Html.map` does not “do” anything straight away.
+The first important thing to realize is that `Html.map` does not “do” anything straight away.
 It is represented as another node in the tree, and your mapping function is applied later.
 A `Map` node is not associated with any DOM node – it’s a wrapper around another node which in turn might be.

 `Html.Lazy` also creates new nodes wrapping other nodes.
 It isn’t associated with a DOM node either.